 Publishing articles on topics you find interesting — instead of topics verified by search data — wastes 100% of the writing time if nobody searches for it.

-New and medium-authority Pet Care sites can't rank for head keywords ("best [pet service] near me").
-Start with long-tail variants where difficulty is under 30.
+New and medium-authority Pet Care sites can't rank for broad head terms on day one.
+Start with long-tail variants of the formulas above, where keyword difficulty is under 30, and earn the authority to chase the competitive terms later.

 Writing 20 disconnected articles has far less SEO impact than 20 articles organized into 3–4 content clusters with strong internal linking.